Bhāsa: Plays of Bhāsa

-The Uru-Bhanga and Karna-bhara are the only known tragic Sanskrit plays in ancient India.
+The Urubhanga and Karna-bhara are the only known tragic Sanskrit plays in ancient India.
 Though branded the villain of the Mahabharata, Duryodhana is the actual hero in Uru-Bhanga shown repenting his past as he lies with his thighs crushed awaiting death.
 His relations with his family are shown with great pathos.
 The epic contains no reference to such repentance.
 The Karna-bhara ends with the premonitions of the sad end of Karna, another epic character from Mahabharata.
 Early plays in India, inspired by Natya Shastra, strictly considered sad endings inappropriate.

 The plays are generally short compared to later playwrights and most of them draw on themes from the Indian epics, Mahabharata and Ramayana.
 Though he is firmly on the side of the heroes of the epic, Bhāsa treats their opponents with great sympathy.
 He takes a lot of liberties with the story to achieve this.
 In the Pratima-nataka, Kaikeyi who is responsible for the tragic events in the Ramayana is shown as enduring the calumny of all so that a far noble end is achieved.